 Today, the vinyl material is considered the most toxic and non-environment-friendly plastic as it contains a combination of petroleum and chlorine as well as flame retardants.

 PVC is a hard plastic and to make it soft for the crib mattress manufacturers add plasticizers that release off-gas into the air.

 Babies are often exposed to the plasticizers while they sleep and even absorb these toxins through their skin which can be the cause of asthma, cancer and kidney and liver damage.

 Knowing all this chemical information about waterproof material on a crib mattress, it is still possible to purchase an organic mattress that contains waterproofing properties that is safe for your baby.

-Babies can become sweaty while the sleep and the wetness can cause mildew and mold to grow on the mattress which is a huge health hazard for baby.
+Babies can become sweaty while they sleep and the wetness can cause mildew and mold to grow on the mattress which is a huge health hazard for babies.

 You can purchase a 100% natural organic crib mattress with latex and wool that have an organic cotton surface that is not waterproof but can be layered up with a cotton protector pad.

 This is the safest option for your little one.